-In many countries English is considered a second language, and it is generally the lingua franca of certain industries, including the life sciences.
+Translation of scientific texts is essential to the advancement of science, especially since in many countries English is considered a second language and is generally the lingua franca of certain industries.
 However, it should not be assumed that everyone who can benefit from scientific findings speaks English, or that all relevant findings are even being published in English.

 Due to this, the translation of scientific texts becomes important to expand global scientific knowledge.
 That being said technical and scientific translation can be expensive, and some may try to find ways to cut costs which can lead to poor quality work and mistakes.